From Self-Interest to Selfless Seva: Bhakti’s Path to Serving the Divine and Boundless Joy

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Begin by offering daily work as worship (karma yoga), extend compassion in relationships, and cultivate mindful gratitude.
-These practices refine intention and stabilize awareness.
+The article recommends beginning where life already stands: offer daily work as worship, extend compassion in relationships, and cultivate mindful gratitude.
+These simple disciplines help refine intention and stabilize awareness over time.